 Green Sydney government initiatives

 Sydney is fast becoming one of the world’s leading ‘green cities’.
-The City of Sydney Council is the first in the nation to become carbon neutral, while Tourism Australia (TA) maintains a ‘green checklist’ for planning events, and Business Events Australia (BEA) promotes the value of sustainable tourism.
+The City of Sydney Council was the first in the nation to become carbon neutral, while Tourism Australia (TA) maintains a ‘green checklist’ for planning events, and Business Events Australia (BEA) promotes the value of sustainable tourism.

 Sustainable Sydney – green city living